mvdmakesthings/fastapi-bootstrap/docs/local-development.md

 ## Option 1: Standard Docker Compose

-This is the simplest option for running the application locally:
+This is the simplest option for running the application locally, suitable for basic API development without AWS service dependencies:

 ```bash
 # Start the application